 - 1. It is the duty of every bused student to act in a responsible manner to ensure that the safety of other students, the bus or van driver and the general public is not placed at risk. - 2.
 Students must respect their own privacy as well as the privacy of others and not do anything that might put their privacy or the privacy of others at risk. - 3.
 Each bus or van driver has the authority and the responsibility for maintaining a safe and orderly environment on their school bus or van in a manner similar to that of a classroom. - 4.
 When student behaviour problems escalate beyond the scope of the bus or van driver, the school principal becomes responsible.
 Referrals from bus or van drivers shall be addressed in a manner similar to that received from classroom teachers. - 5.
 Once referred to the principal, behavioural expectations and consequences shall be consistent with expectations and procedures outlined in the school Code of Conduct. - 6.
-Every bused student is accountable to the bus driver for their conduct; - 6.1 On the school bus or van and, - 6.2 In the area of bus or van pick up, transfer locations and drop off points unless accompanied by a parent, guardian or chaperone. - 7.
+Every bused student is accountable to the bus driver for their conduct; - 6.1 On the school bus or van and, - 6.2 In the area of bus or van pick up and drop off points unless accompanied by a parent or other adult. - 7.
 Bus drivers are responsible for supervising students at transfer points during wait times, drop-offs, and pick-ups when students are in the vicinity of buses. - 8.
-In order to maintain consistency in timing at all bus stops, students will be at the bus stop before the regular pick up time.
-Buses will not usually wait for students past the regular pick up times. - 9.
+In order to maintain consistency in timing at all bus stops, students will be at the bus stop before the regular pick up time. - 9.
 It is at the discretion of the bus or van driver or principal to assign seats to students. - 10.
 Students are to board and get off the bus or van quietly and in an orderly fashion. - 11.
 While on the bus or van, students will conduct themselves in a quiet and courteous manner showing consideration for the comfort and safety of others.